zach-andrews/recipe-book/Cheesy Beef and Shells.md

 8. Gradually whisk in beef stock and tomato sauce.
 9. Bring to a boil; reduce heat and simmer, stirring occasionally, until reduced and slightly thickened, about 6-8 minutes.
 10. Stir in pasta, beef and heavy cream until heated through, about 1-2 minutes;
-11. season with salt and pepper, to taste.
+11. Season with salt and pepper, to taste.
 12. Stir in cheese until melted, about 2 minutes.